markmcavoy/ShoutboxSPA/README.md

 Features include
 - Profanity Check on all post
 - Spam control on the new posts, replies and voting
-- Support for anonymoust posting
+- Support for anonymous posting
 - Uses the Quicksetting DNN pattern
 - Support for DNN profile images or gravatar images
 - Supports exporting/importing